Ken Schrader: 2006–2007

-In 2006, Schrader drove the No. 21 Little Debbie/Motorcraft/United States Air Force-sponsored Ford for Wood Brothers Racing, earning his final two career top 10s that season.
+In 2006, Schrader drove the No. 21 Little Debbie/Motorcraft/United States Air Force Ford for Wood Brothers Racing, earning his final two career top-tens that season.
 In 2007, he ran a part-time schedule with the Wood Brothers, sharing the ride with rookie Jon Wood.
-After the team fell out of the top 35 in owner's points, Bill Elliott became their new driver until the team returned to the top 35.
+After the team fell out of the top-35 in owner's points, Bill Elliott became their new driver until the team returned to the top-35.
 Schrader returned to BAM Racing at Indianapolis, and later regained his spot with the Wood Brothers beginning at Loudon, before being replaced again by Elliott late in the year.
-Schrader also drove seventeen races in the Craftsman Truck Series for Bobby Hamilton Racing in the No. 18 Fastenal-sponsored Dodge Ram, earning two top-five finishes.
+Schrader also drove seventeen races in the Craftsman Truck Series for Bobby Hamilton Racing in the No. 18 Fastenal Dodge Ram, earning two top-five finishes.

 2008–2013

 Schrader returned to BAM Racing in 2008.
 However, after making only two of the first five races, BAM Racing switched to Toyota.
-After the sixth race of the season, at Martinsville, Virginia where Schrader qualified the new Microsoft Toyota in seventh place and finished 37th, BAM Racing decided they needed to sit the next two races out to complete a fleet of the new Toyota cars.
+After the sixth race of the season, at Martinsville, Virginia, where Schrader qualified the new Microsoft Toyota in seventh place and finished 37th, BAM Racing decided they needed to sit the next two races out to complete a fleet of the new Toyota cars.
 After two weeks, it was announced that a primary sponsor had backed out of its deal, leaving BAM Racing and Schrader with no other option but to temporarily suspend operations.
-NASCAR.com reported on April 15, 2008, that the team would not return to racing until the fall.
+NASCAR.com reported on April 15, 2008, that the team would enter a hiatus, and not return to racing until the fall.
 Schrader ran the race in a one-off at Talladega on April 27, 2008, in the No. 70 Haas/CNC Chevrolet, sponsored by Hunt Brothers Pizza, qualifying third, but finishing 42nd due to motor problems.

 Schrader qualified a fourth Richard Childress Racing entry into the Coca-Cola 600 on May 25.
-He qualified the No. 33 Camping World sponsored Chevy in the 33rd position and finished 33rd.
+He qualified the No. 33 Camping World Chevy in the 33rd position and finished 33rd.
 Schrader signed a multi-race deal in August that allowed him to share a seat with Joey Logano for Jeff Moorad (Hall of Fame Racing) in the No. 96 DLP HDTV Toyota in various races through the end of the year.
-It was later announced that he would split the 2009 Cup schedule with Phoenix Racing's No. 09 car alongside Brad Keselowski, Sterling Marlin, and Mike Bliss, but never ran.
-He made two starts in the truck series for himself, and seven starts in the ARCA series with six top-tens in 2009.
+It was later announced that he would split the 2009 NASCAR Sprint Cup Series schedule in Phoenix Racing's No. 09 car alongside Brad Keselowski, Sterling Marlin, and Mike Bliss, but never made a race attempt.
+He made two starts in the truck series for himself, and seven starts in the ARCA series with six Top 10s in 2009.

-Schrader started 14th and finished 14th in the Bud Shootout at Daytona International Speedway on February 6, 2010, driving the No. 82 Team Red Bull Toyota.
-That same year, he qualified for Martinsville marking his first Cup points race since the November 2008 event at Phoenix International Raceway.
-Schrader finished 18th after starting 38th and leading seven laps for Latitude 43 Motorsports.
+Schrader started fourteenth and finished fourteenth in the Bud Shootout at Daytona International Speedway on February 6, 2010, driving the No. 82 Team Red Bull Toyota.
+That same year, he qualified for Martinsville marking his first NASCAR Sprint Cup Series points race since the November 2008 event at Phoenix International Raceway.
+Schrader finished eighteenth after starting 38th and leading seven laps for Latitude 43 Motorsports.